 Clinically, it presents with soft tissue swelling, finger clubbing and periosteal reaction of the extremities.

-- prominent solid or fluffy periosteal reaction affecting the hands and feet.
+- prominent smooth flowing periosteal reaction affecting the hands and feet.
 It is usually bilateral and symmetrical involving the tubular bones of hands and feet.

 - may also be evidence of soft tissue swelling (especially lower limbs)

 - 1. Rana RS, Wu JS, Eisenberg RL.
 Periosteal reaction.
 AJR Am J Roentgenol.
 2009;193 (4): W259-72. doi:10.2214/AJR.09.3300 - Pubmed citation

 - 2. Fatourechi V, Ahmed DD, Schwartz KM.
 Thyroid acropachy: report of 40 patients treated at a single institution in a 26-year period.
 J. Clin.
 Endocrinol.
 Metab.
 2003;87 (12): 5435-41.
 Pubmed citation

 - 3. Scanlon GT, Clemett AR.
 THYROID ACROPACHY.
 Radiology.
 1964;83 (6): 1039-42.
 Radiology (citation) - doi:10.1148/83.6.1039 - Pubmed citation